Zyklon B: History

 Hydrogen cyanide, discovered in the late 18th century, was used in the 1880s for the fumigation of citrus trees in California.
 Its use spread to other countries for the fumigation of silos, goods wagons, ships, and mills.
 Its light weight and rapid dispersal meant its application had to take place under tents or in enclosed areas.
 Research by Fritz Haber of the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry led to the founding in 1919 of Deutsche Gesellschaft für Schädlingsbekämpfung mbH (Degesch), a state-controlled consortium formed to investigate military use of the chemical.
-Chemists at Degesch added a cautionary eye irritant to a less volatile cyanide compound which reacted with water in the presence of heat to become hydrogen cyanide.
+Chemists at Degesch added a cautionary eye irritant to a less volatile cyanide compound, which reacted with water in the presence of heat to become hydrogen cyanide.
 The new product was marketed as the pesticide Zyklon (cyclone).
-As a similar formula had been used as a weapon by the Germans during World War I, Zyklon was soon banned.
+As a similar formula had been used as a weapon during World War I, Zyklon was soon banned.